Updated April 19th, 2019.

 Where to Stay in Cochabamba

-No one is under any doubt about the best hostel to stay in Cochabamba: the Running Chaski will have you spending a lot more time in the city than originally intended.
+No one is under any doubt about the best hostel to stay in the centre of Cochabamba: the Running Chaski will have you spending a lot more time in the city than originally intended.

-These guys have thought of EVERYTHING: phone chargers inside lockers, substantial (free) breakfasts, a television room, kitchen and dining area, courtyard and even a garden.
-Staff are super friendly and knowledgeable about local – and more distant – attractions too.
+These guys have thought of EVERYTHING: phone chargers inside lockers, substantial (free) breakfasts, a Netflix room, kitchen and dining area, courtyard and even a garden with bar and restaurant.
+The staff are super friendly and knowledgeable about local – and more distant – attractions too.

-If you’re looking to relax and enjoy the warm weather, check out this place.
-Although it’s 20 minutes by local bus from the centre, it has a beautiful, spacious garden and swimming pool, making it a chilled haven outside of the city.
+If you’re looking to escape the hustle of the city and enjoy the warm weather, check out this place.
+Located 20 minutes by local bus from the centre, Las Lilas has a beautiful, spacious garden and swimming pool, making it a chilled haven outside of the city.

 Things to Do in Cochabamba